CLAUDE.md

 <Note>callout disclosing that the translation was machine-generated and inviting feedback.
 Preserve this disclaimer when editing Spanish files. - Parity rule: when you edit or add an English MDX page that’s covered by the Spanish set, you must also update the matching

 es/...file.
 Mintlify does NOT fall back from Spanish to English — a missing Spanish page renders as a 404 for Spanish users.
-If you add a brand-new English page and it belongs in the Spanish navigation, also add the Spanish version and reference it undernavigation.languages[1].tabsindocs.json. - Out of Spanish scope (intentional):
+If you add a brand-new English page and it belongs in the Spanish navigation, also add the Spanish version and reference it undernavigation.languages[1].tabsindocs.json. - In-page anchor links in Spanish pages: Mintlify generates heading slugs from the rendered (translated) heading text, keeping accents and lowercasing (e.g.

 api-reference/overview.mdx,snippets/, the OpenAPI spec, images.
 These remain English-only in v1. - Disclaimer text (verbatim — keep consistent across files):